BertilBraun/Google-Calendar-Analysis/README.md

 ## Usage

-- Run the script with `python google_calendar_analytics.py` This will open a browser window to authenticate with your Google account.
+- Run the script with `python -m src.google_calendar_analytics` This will open a browser window to authenticate with your Google account.
-  The script will then output a json file with the events of the last year.

-- Run the script with `python group_data.py` to group the events by their title and output a json file with the grouped events.
+  The script will then help you to analyze your Google Calendar events.